Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 After that, the statewide active cases have once again been trending upward.

-The number of people reported recovered from COVID-19 on August 3 (175) is higher than the number of new COVID-19 cases reported that day (149).
+The number of people reported recovered from COVID-19 on August 9 (79) is lower than the number of new COVID-19 cases reported that day (117).

 COVID-19 cases have been reported in all 53 of North Dakota’s counties.